 Sarah volunteered at the project Faith in India, as it’s a country she’d always wanted to travel to.
 Not only did she find helping the community rewarding, but also found it was a great chance to learn about the local culture.
 As a result, volunteering is now something she strongly recommends.

 Here, she tells us about her time volunteering, why she chose Volunteer Invest and how she connected with one of the children at the project through piano skills.

 Can you tell me a bit about your volunteer experience at Faith with Arms Around the Child in India?

-I went to India to volunteer with Arms Around the Child to volunteer with kids with HIV/AIDS and I stayed with a family whose mother was the founder of Faith so I would go to the orphanage every day.
+I went to India to volunteer with Arms Around the Child to volunteer with kids with HIV/AIDS and I stayed with a family whose mother was the founder of Faith so I would go to the project every day.
 It was a lot of fun and a great chance to learn about India, its culture, the people and the kids at the foundation.
-I want to teach so just helping the kids, being with them really and really embracing their way of life was such a rewarding experience for me and I like to think it was a mutual thing.
+I wanted to teach so just helping the kids, being with them really and really embracing their way of life was such a rewarding experience for me and I like to think it was a mutual thing.

 What made you decide to go to India as a volunteer?

 I always wanted to go to India.
 I was also at a stage in my life where I had just come out of education and having always been interested in volunteering and helping others, this opportunity with Arms Around the Child just seemed perfect.